kusor/triton-kbmapi/docs/index.md

 }
 ```

-Note that the location contains the guid of the _new_ token.
+Note that the location contains the guid of the _new_ pivtoken.

-#### ListTokens (GET /pivtokens)
+#### ListPivtokens (GET /pivtokens)

 Gets all provisioned pivtokens.
 The main requirement here is no
-sensitive information of a token is returned in the output.
+sensitive information of a pivtoken is returned in the output.

 Filtering by at least the `cn_uuid` as well as windowing functions should be
 supported.